Last Name (song): Music video

 The song is described in the video as what happened before the "Before He Cheats" video.

 The video starts with some segments from "Before He Cheats" and then goes into a scene three months earlier ("before he cheated", it says) with her in the club drinking with her friends.
 The same man from the "Before He Cheats" spots her and asks her for a dance.
 From this point on, while the guy is with Underwood, he is flirting with every other woman he sees.
 After the dance, Underwood leaves with the guy in his car with fuzzy dice in the rear view mirror.
 They make it out to Las Vegas where they participate in a couple of gambling activities such as roulette and a Wheel of Fortune game where they win a new truck.
-Later they get married in a chapel with an Elvis impersonator officiating.
+Later they get married at chapel of the flowers with an Elvis impersonator officiating.
 They run off in his new pickup truck (the one used in "Before He Cheats") and the video ends with a spark from the chapel sign lights.